 You'll need images which cover the entire region you have chosen to use.
-To find the extent coordinates, in QGIS, zoom to the extent of the largest layer and pick the values in the Extents box of the status bar.
+To find the extent coordinates, in QGIS, which is provided to the largest layer and pick the values in the Extents box of the status bar.
 Keep the GeoTiff format.
 Once the form is filled, click on the Click here to Begin Search >> button and download the file(s).